 program and incur expenses (flight change, hotel room, meals, etc.) due to quarantine

-forced by a government or medical authority.
-The insurance does NOT cover quarantine
+mandated or ordered by a government or medical authority.
+The insurance does NOT cover

 “Quarantine” is defined as the period of time during which the Insured Person is forced into medical isolation by a recognized government authority, their authorized deputies, or medical examiners due to the Insured Person either having, or being suspected of having, a contagious disease, infection or contamination while the Insured Person is traveling outside of the Insured’s Home Country.

-Testing is only covered when medically necessary.
-Testing is not covered if someone is getting tested just to be tested or if it’s being required for entry into a country (or any other required situations).
-The only time testing is covered is if the person is symptomatic and seeks medical care and the doctor recommends they be tested OR if they come in direct contact with someone with a confirmed diagnosis of COVID-19, and a doctor recommends they be tested.
+Testing is only covered when medically necessary and is not covered for entry into or exit from a country (or other required situations).
+The only time testing is covered is if the participant is symptomatic and seeks medical care and the doctor recommends they be tested OR if they come in direct contact with someone with a confirmed diagnosis of COVID-19, and a doctor recommends they be tested.
+Consequently, Learning Abroad participants need to be prepared to pay out-of-pocket for several COVID-19 tests.

 COVID-19 is treated like any other illness such as the flu.
-So if someone is diagnosed with COVID-19, and seeks medical treatment, it would be covered up to the policy medical expense maximum.
+If someone is diagnosed with COVID-19, and seeks medical treatment, it would be covered up to the policy medical expense maximum.
 There are no exclusions for medical treatment for COVID-19.

 Yes, if a Program is cancelled by the University of Utah before it departs, you will receive a full refund of all U of U billable Program costs, including the $500 initial payment.
-Due to the uncertainties of COVID-19, we recommend that you do not purchase flights, apply for a visa, complete your medical visit, receive vaccinations, etc., until it is certain your program will run since Learning Abroad is unable to reimburse these costs.
+Due to the uncertainties of COVID-19, we recommend that you do not purchase flights, apply for a visa, complete your medical visit, receive vaccinations, etc., until instructed since Learning Abroad is unable to reimburse these non-billable costs.

 Note for Affiliate Programs: Please contact your Affiliate provider to determine what costs may be refundable.
 Non-billable costs, such as tuition, housing, transportation, are subject to the policies of the parties to which you make the payment and the University of Utah is unable to refund any costs billed by an Affiliate.
 Contact the parties to which you make payments for information about withdrawal and refund policies due to COVID-19.